What is New in Stochastic Rounding: a Survey on Theory, Hardware, and Applications: Applications of Stochastic Rounding

 \myparagraph{Neuromorphic Computing} Neuromorphic computing uses biological neuron-like models: the state is represented by trains of spike times and the learning happens through the plasticity of synaptic connections.
 Neuron models and plasticity are approximated by Ordinary Differential Equations (ODEs) solved in fixed-precision arithmetic on digital neuromorphic computers or by analogue circuits.
 In 2025, several authors have reported the use of SR in neuromorphic computing.

-Atoui et al.~\cite{akbs25} addressed complex plasticity rules in the context of an analogue neuromorphic computer.
+Atoui et al.~\cite{akbs25} address complex plasticity rules in the context of an analogue neuromorphic computer.
 While the machine is analogue, with much of the neuronal simulation performed directly in the circuitry, the plasticity rules are approximated by an embedded digital processor.
-The authors utilize a $32$-bit \emph{xorshift} PRNG to round some of the integer multiplication results with SR by comparing the bits to be truncated with a $32$-bit string from the PRNG.
+The authors utilise a $32$-bit \emph{xorshift} PRNG to round some of the integer multiplication results with SR by comparing the bits to be truncated with a $32$-bit string from the PRNG.

-Kim et al.~\cite{ksyl25} implemented a spiking neural network with plasticity on an FPGA, using $16$-bit fixed-point arithmetic.
-They utilized SR to improve the accuracy of $16$-bit multiplications in the neuron and plasticity models.
-As PRNG, they used an $8$-bit LFSR generator, adding random bits to the multiplication result to perform SR.
+Kim et al.~\cite{ksyl25} implement a spiking neural network with plasticity on an FPGA, using $16$-bit fixed-point arithmetic.
+They utilised SR to improve the accuracy of $16$-bit multiplications in the neuron and plasticity models.
+As PRNG, they use an $8$-bit LFSR generator, adding random bits to the multiplication result to perform SR.

-Finally, Urbizagastegui et al.~\cite{usw25} used $8$-bit floating-point arithmetic with SR to simulate synaptic plasticity on a digital computer.
-The authors implemented $3$-bit SR by adding a $3$-bit random number from a Mersenne twister to the $3$ guard bits in an $8$-bit floating-point adder.
-The authors commented on stagnation occuring in their application~\cite[Sec.~3]{usw25}, when the magnitudes of the two addends differ by so much that the smaller addend's significand is fully shifted out to the right of the $3$ guard bits and lost.
-They proposed to use a stochastic sticky bit as one of the guard bits, which sets it with probability that becomes smaller as the difference in the exponents of the two addends increases.
+Urbizagastegui et al.~\cite{usw25} use $8$-bit floating-point arithmetic with SR to simulate synaptic plasticity on a digital computer.
+The authors implement $3$-bit SR by adding a $3$-bit random number from a Mersenne twister to the $3$ guard bits in an $8$-bit floating-point adder.
+They report that stagnation occurs in their application~\cite[Sec.~3]{usw25} when the magnitudes of the two addends differ so much that the smaller addend's significand is fully shifted out to the right of the $3$ guard bits and lost.
+They proposed to use as one of the guard bits a stochastic sticky bit, set with probability that becomes smaller as the difference in the exponents of the two addends increases.
 The cost of a stochastic bit compared with a wider PRNG is yet to be explored.

-\myparagraph{Weather and Climate Simulation} The impact of SR is particularly evident in weather and climate simulations, where long-term integration and chaotic dynamics reveal the limitations of RN in low precision.
+\myparagraph{ODEs for Weather, Climate and Epidemiological Simulations} The impact of SR is particularly evident in weather and climate simulations, where long-term integration and chaotic dynamics show the limitations of RN in \mbox{low precision}.